Explore global issues during COP27 and be part of the call for collective action. What on Earth could be more important?

-The 26th UN Climate Change Conference (COP26) was held in Glasgow, Scotland between 31st October and 12th November 2021.
-It brought together heads of state, climate experts and campaigners to agree and accelerate coordinated global action on climate change.
+The 27th UN Climate Change Conference (COP27) is being held in Sharm el-Sheikh, Egypt from 06 – 18 November 2022.
+It will bring together heads of state, climate experts and campaigners to agree and accelerate coordinated global action on climate change.

-This two-week course, which ran in parallel with the COP26 conference, offers you an opportunity to examine what COP26 is, why it’s important and reflect on how you can add your voice to the call for collective action for a sustainable future.
+This two-week course, which runs in parallel with the COP27 conference, offers you an opportunity to examine what COP27 is, why it’s important and reflect on how you can add your voice to the call for collective action for a sustainable future.

-You’ll explore the broader context of COP26 and consider other key frameworks such as COP15 (The UN Convention on Biological Diversity) and the UN Sustainable Development Goals.
+You’ll explore the broader context of COP27 and consider other key frameworks such as the UN Sustainable Development Goals and the UN Convention on Biological Diversity.

 Join us and collaborate for a sustainable future

 There has never been a more urgent need for the world to work together and take collaborative action to secure a sustainable future for people and planet.

 Join us and become part of our shared learning community, where everyone, course team included, is encouraged to reflect, share and learn with and from one another during COP27.

 You may also be interested in our 5-week course Learning for a Sustainable Future.